Han2m67/TryHackMe-Progress/Authentication_Bypass.md

 ## 📝 Introduction

 In this room, **Authentication Bypass**, we aim to understand how to identify and exploit vulnerabilities that allow attackers to bypass authentication mechanisms.
-These vulnerabilities can lead to unauthorized access, data leaks, and full system compromise.
+These vulnerabilities can lead to unauthorised access, data leaks, and full system compromise.
 Understanding these techniques is crucial for both offensive security testing and defensive hardening.

 ## ⚙️ Process